 - Safety nets to enclose your trampoline.
 The enclosure will stop children from accidentally bouncing off the sides of the trampoline.

 - Safety pads.
 These will cover the steel frame, springs, and hooks.
-This help to protect children who land on top of the springs.
+This helps to protect children who land on top of the springs.

 - Install the trampoline on level ground.
 Once you assemble the trampoline you should check with a spirit level that it is perfectly level.
 Trampolines should not be installed on the side of a slope.